BD Launches New Initiative to Drive Simpler, Safer and Cost-Effective Medication Management

 - End-to-end IV Safety: In collaboration with national experts and IV safety organizations, BD is working to improve comprehensive IV infusion safety through the entire process from initial compounding to administration at the patient's bedside.

 - Medication Availability: BD is working with medication management experts to ensure that the right medication is available when and where needed to improve patient outcomes and cost-efficiencies across the continuum of care.
-As showcased at the 2016 American Society of Health-System Pharmacists (ASHP) Midyear Meeting in Las Vegas, BD demonstrated an enhanced technology platform designed to eliminate the communication gaps between disparate technologies and help optimize the entire medication management process.
+As showcased at the 2016 American Society of Health-System Pharmacists (ASHP) Midyear Meeting in Las Vegas, BD demonstrated an enhanced technology platform designed to eliminate the communication gaps between disparate technologies and help optimise the entire medication management process.
 Through this comprehensive approach towards medication management, BD demonstrated new, integrated software capabilities, including: suggestive analytics around inventory management, software applications to drive workflow efficiencies and benchmarking capabilities.

-According to the U.S. Food and Drug Administration (FDA), 1.3 million patient injuries occur annually in the U.S. due to medication errors1, which costs the health system $21 billon.2 The objective of the BD Institute for Medication Management Excellence is to uncover innovative solutions that will drive down these often preventable costs through a highly collaborative model - engaging health systems, clinicians, technology partners, regulatory organizations and key opinion leaders in the industry.
+According to the U.S. Food and Drug Administration (FDA), 1.3 million patient injuries occur annually in the U.S. due to medication errors 1, which costs the health system $21 billon.
+2 The objective of the BD Institute for Medication Management Excellence is to uncover innovative solutions that will drive down these often preventable costs through a highly collaborative model - engaging health systems, clinicians, technology partners, regulatory organizations and key opinion leaders in the industry.

 "To make the next level of advancement in medication management, we need to take a systems view and in the process, better connect technology in a way that will simplify the work and make it easier to do the right thing," said Dr. David Bates, chief of general internal medicine at Brigham and Women's Hospital, and professor of medicine at Harvard Medical School.
 "BD has the ideal platform and expertise to help advance and innovate across the discipline of medication management.
 The increasingly complex global health market requires leaders like BD to drive a new vision, ideas and actions across medication management together with other industry leaders.